Lemon pepper roast chicken is a perfect Sunday dinner comfort food!

 Living in Maryland affords me the luxury of four distinct seasons every year, and as one grows to a close, I long for the next.
-If you grew up in the Mid-Atlantic, you understand.

 Days where the weather is just perfect enough to leave the house’s windows open all day—and even better—all night.

 Yes.
 The winter-to-spring transition is one of my favorite transitions.

 The mountains that flank my neighborhood flicker with hints of beautiful yellows and reds that top their tree-studded slopes.

-Cooler air allows for figurative permission when it comes to certain dishes like pies, roasts, stews and other stick-to-your-ribs meals that were put on the back burner during summer’s unrelenting 100°F days.
+Cooler air allows for figurative permission when it comes to certain dishes like apple pie, roasts, stews and other stick-to-your-ribs meals that were put on the back burner during summer’s unrelenting hundred degree days.

 Here are some kitchen tools I use to make roast chicken:

 Refrigerate leftovers to use in a weeknight meal later in the week, and be sure to save the carcass to make overnight slow cooker chicken stock!
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.